mzuther/Squeezer/README.markdown

 ## About

+**I currently do not have time to develop or support this project.
+It still works, so please use it the way it is.
+Thank you!**

 *I wrote this compressor to learn all I could about audio compression.
 It took me several months to gather all the specs and papers I needed and convert them into code.*